TANTALIZING TREASURES AWAIT ON SLO CAL’s ANTIQUE TRAIL

-With 5,000 square feet of wonders this barn is a great spot in southern SLO county to spend time wandering into the past.
-Thirty dealers with more than 20-years in the business will keep you busy rummaging through collectables, pottery, jewelry, swords, gold and silver for hours.
+With 5,000 square feet of wonders, this barn is a great spot in southern SLO county to spend time wandering into the past.
+Thirty dealers with more than 20-years in the business will keep you busy rummaging through collectibles, pottery, jewelry, swords, gold and silver for hours.
 The friendly staff is also great at giving appraisals so bring your treasures down and experience your own Antiques Roadshow.
 410 E Branch St, Arroyo Grande, CA 93420.

 2. Antiques on Main:

 The land of dusty gems